clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation_full-code.md

 ## Comparing spending power

 The spending power heatmap shows that workers in most occupations have increased spending power compare to theirs in 2001.
-Interestingly the data reveals that groups of workers with high salary experiences less increase or even decrease spending power over time.
+Interestingly the data reveals that groups of workers with high salary experiences less increase or even decrease in their spending power over time.

-The two groups that see reduction in their spending over this period are *Ligislator, seniors, managers* and *Others*.
-Theses two are groups with the highest and the third highest average salary.
+The two groups that see reduction in their spending over this period are *Legislators, seniors, managers* and *Others*.
+Theses two are groups with the highest and the third highest average salaries.

 The groups that see the highest and the second highest increase in their spending power are *Elementary occupations* and *Skilled agricultural/fishery workers*, respectively.
-They are the groups with the second lowest and the lowest average salary of this 16-year period dataset.
+They are the groups with the second lowest and the lowest average salaries of this 16-year period dataset.

 ```python
 ax = power_2001.iloc[:,[-2,6,1,-1,0]].plot(title='Jobs with the highest increase and decrease in spending power', style=['--o','--s','--^','--v','-k'])